AlexECX/django_MultiFormView/README.md

 ### Name mangling

-A FormClass cannot be used twice unless each duplicate class is given a unique name.
-This is done by giving a ("name", FormClass) tuple instead of a FormClass.
-Note that if you are using multiple duplicates of the same FormClass, a django Formset might be more appropriate.
+A `FormClass` cannot be used twice unless each duplicate class is given a unique name.
+This is done by giving a `("name", FormClass)` tuple instead of a `FormClass`.
+Note that if you are using multiple duplicates of the same `FormClass`, a django `Formset` might be more appropriate.

 ```
 form_classes = [